 Robbyn German – founding owner, teacher & educator for over 25 years – said, “in light of the pandemic, the way many students learn has changed dramatically.
 At the moment, most schools in the area are on a hybrid in-school / at-home or remote learning model.
 More and more families also chose homeschooling.”

 “To meet demand, we now offer visits in students’ homes, or at a meeting place, for tutoring in all subject areas – Pre-K through Grade 12.
-Homework help, hobby mentoring, and enrichment classes are offered, too.”
+Homework help, hobby mentoring, and enrichment classes are offered, too.
+We can also incorporate video conferencing.”

 House visits for hobby mentoring – like learning how to play chess, crochet, and draw – are also in demand.
 Drama, voice lessons, and foreign languages with professional coaches are big right now, too.